LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Conclusion

 \section{Conclusion}

 In this paper, we introduced LL-SDR, a low-latency non-autoregressive speech enhancement model that achieves performance comparable to autoregressive approaches.
-Our method leverages a variance-ordered quantizer with a triangular masking structure to disentangle speech and noise components in the latent space, prioritizing high-information speech representations while suppressing noise patterns.
-To preserve semantic information, we incorporate a HuBERT-based semantic discriminator that aligns the enhanced representations with clean speech embeddings.
-Experiments show that the proposed approach achieves competitive perceptual quality under both reverberant and non-reverberant conditions while significantly improving inference efficiency compared to autoregressive baselines.
-These results demonstrate the potential of structured discrete representations for efficient speech enhancement.
+Our method employs a variance-ordered quantizer that induces ordered latent dimensions, encouraging speech and noise components to be disentangled in the latent space, prioritizing high-information speech representations while suppressing noise patterns.
+To preserve semantic information, we incorporate a HuBERT-based semantic discriminator that aligns the enhanced representations with semantic embeddings from clean speech.
+Experiments show that the proposed approach achieves competitive perceptual quality under both reverberant, non-reverberant and real-recordings conditions while significantly improving inference efficiency compared to autoregressive baselines.
+These results demonstrate the potential of structured discrete representations for efficient speech enhancement in complex environments.